 2. Tone & Mood

 Genre of your book is important.
 A horror novel needs a horror cover.
-A romance novel needs a romance novel.
+A romance novel needs a romance cover.
 Straight-forward, right?
 More important however, is tone and mood.
 Think about the tone of your book.
 Now, think of a color.
 Think of a text.
 Imagery.
 Keep going with this impromptu brainstorm until the cover of your novel starts to take shape.
 The cover should reflect your novel’s genre and target audience.
 Give your reader a glimpse into the pages of your novel and wet their appetite.
 Take a look at the covers of some famous novels in the same genre.
 Where does your eye go to first?
 How unique is the style?
 The colors?
 The font?
 Take inspiration from your favorites.

 3. Tagline & Blurb